 BIOGRAPHY

-Stage director, dramatic coach, and arts administrator VERA LÚCIA CALÁBRIA has over 30 years of experience in opera and classical music.
-Born in Brazil, she began at the Bayerische Staatsoper Munich and later at San Francisco Opera as assistant to Jean-Pierre Ponnelle.
-Productions staged for San Francisco Opera include Carmen, Cavalleria rusticana/Pagliacci, La forza del Destino, Der fliegende Holländer, and Falstaff.
-Other credits include Madama Butterfly in Strasbourg and Cologne, Manon in Vienna, Munich, and at the Metropolitan Opera, Parsifal in Barcelona, Falstaff in Chicago, Tosca in Montpellier, Tannhäuser in Honolulu, and Carmen in Zurich, Cologne, Chicago, and Tel Aviv.
+Stage director, dramatic coach, and arts administrator VERA LÚCIA CALÁBRIA has over 40 years of experience in opera and classical music.
+Born in Brazil, she began at the Bayerische Staatsoper Munich, followed by San Francisco Opera as assistant to Jean-Pierre Ponnelle.
+Productions directed for San Francisco Opera include Carmen, Cavalleria rusticana/Pagliacci, La forza del Destino, Der fliegende Holländer, and Falstaff.
+Other credits include Madama Butterfly in Strasbourg and Cologne; Manon in Vienna, Munich, and at the Metropolitan Opera; Parsifal in Barcelona; Falstaff in Chicago; Tosca in Montpellier; Tannhäuser in Honolulu; Carmen in Zurich, Cologne, Chicago, and Tel Aviv; Der fliegende Holländer, Idomeneo, and Aida at Los Angeles Opera; The Queen of Spades at the Teatro Real, Madrid; Il Barbiere di Siviglia at Opera Indianapolis; Der Rosenkavalier at Israeli Opera; and Roméo et Juliette at Utah Opera.

 She now divides her time between stage productions and work with young singers as director and dramatic coach.
-Productions include La Finta Giardinera and L’Enfant et les Sortilèges/L’Heure Espagnole at UCLA, Der fliegende Holländer, Idomeneo and Aida at Los Angeles Opera, Il Barbiere di Siviglia at San Francisco Opera Center, and Cavalleria/Pagliacci at San Francisco Opera, The Queen of Spades at the Teatro Real, Madrid (Spain), Il Barbiere di Siviglia at Opera Indianapolis, La Canterina, Gigantes y Cabezudos, The Pirates of Penzance, The Magic Flute, and L’Enfant et les Sortilèges at CSULA, L’Enfant et les Sortilèges, Così fan tutte and Don Giovanni at CSUF, Der Rosenkavalier at Israeli Opera, Bluebeard’s Castle / L’Heure Espagnole, The Bear / La Navarraise, and The Rape of Lucretia at Yale University, Le Nozze di Figaro at the Shubert Theatre in New Haven, and all three of Mozart's da Ponte Operas at Rice University.
+Productions include La Finta Giardinera and L’Enfant et les Sortilèges/L’Heure Espagnole at UCLA; Il Barbiere di Siviglia at San Francisco Opera Center; La Canterina, Gigantes y Cabezudos, The Pirates of Penzance, The Magic Flute, and L’Enfant et les Sortilèges at CSULA; L’Enfant et les Sortilèges, Così fan tutte and Don Giovanni at CSUF; Bluebeard’s Castle / L’Heure Espagnole, The Bear / La Navarraise, and The Rape of Lucretia at Yale University, Le Nozze di Figaro at the Shubert Theatre in New Haven, and all three of Mozart's da Ponte Operas at Rice University.

 Vera Lúcia Calábria has collaborated on several video productions with Brian Large (II Trittico, Andrea Chenier and Nabucco from Milan's La Scala; Der fliegende Holländer from Bayreuth, Lear from Munich), and Derek Bailey (Aida and Madama Butterfly from La Scala).